 Victory laughed and wrapped his arm around my neck wrassling me to the ground.
-I don't know what happend to the speck of glass.
+I don't know what happened to the speck of glass.
 I never did get it out.
 And nobody came looking for me either.
 I never knew my own daddy.
-And my mother, well, I heard a woman in the hotel restaurant say the confoundest thing.
+And my mother, well, I heard a woman in the hotel restaurant say the counfoundest thing.
 She was talking to two other women while I poured the coffee.
 "I am bad for my children," she said.
-"I don't mean to be, but there is something in me that makes it soo.
-I'm a good mother they they do better away from me. as long as they're by my side nothing good can come to them.
-The ones tha left seemed to flower; the ones that say have such a har d time.You can imagine how bad I feel knowing that, can't you?"
+"I don't mean to be, but there is something in me that makes it so.
+I'm a good mother but they do better away from me; as long as they're by my side nothing good can come to them.
+The ones that left seem to flower; the ones that stay have such a hard time.
+You can imagne how bad I feel knowing that, can't you?"
 I had to sneak a look at her.
 It took strength to say that.
 Admit that.

+"The second time was when I was picked out and trained to be a man.
+To live independent and feed myself no matter what.
 I didn't miss having a daddy because first off there was Mr. Frank.
 Steady as a rock, and showed no difference among any of us children.
-But the big thing was I was picked, Victory too, by the best man in Vesper County to go hunting with.
-Talk about proud making.
+But the big thing was I was picked, Victory too, by the best man in Vesper County to go huntng with.
+Talk about proudmaking.
 He was the best in the county and he picked me and Victory to teach and hunt with.
-He was so good they say he just carried the rifle for the hell of it because he knew way before what the prey would do, how to fool snakes, bend twigs to catch fowl--tricks you wouldn't believe.
-A hunter's hunter, that what he was.
+He was so good they say he just carried the rifle for the hell of it because he knew way before what the prey would do, how to fool snakes, bend twigs to catch birds and waterfowl -- tricks you wouldn't believe.
+Whitefolks said he was a witchdoctor, but they said that so they wouldn't have to say he was smart.
+A hunter's hunter, that's what he was.
 Smart as they come.
 Taught me two lessons I lived by all my life.
-ONe was the secret of kindness fromwhitepeople (they had to pity a thing before they could like it.) the other I forgot.
-Mutual Mutual city carriage - 1873
+One was the secret of kindness from whitepeople (they had to pity a thing before they could like it).
+The other--well, I forgot it.

-It was because of him, what I learned from him, made me more comfortable in the woods than in a town.
+"It was because of him, what I learned from him, made me more comfortable in the woods than in a town.
 I'd get nervous if a fence or a rail was anywhere around.
-Folks thought I was the one to be counted on never to be able to live in acity.
+Folks thought I was the one to be counted on never to be able to live in a city.
 Piled up buildings?
 Cement paths?
 Me?
 Not me.
-Everybody in Vienna was surprised when I left, me and Violet.
-They said the City make you lonely, but since I'd been trained by the best woodsman ever, loneliness was a thing couldn't get near me."